RADar-AZDelta/Rabbit-in-a-Blender/README.md

 ### Prerequisites

+Only SQL Server 2017 or later are supporteed.
 RiaB has a dependency on the [BCP utility](https://learn.microsoft.com/en-us/sql/tools/bcp-utility) to upload the CSV's to SQL Server.

 Add the BCP dependency to the PATH environment variable.